Skip to main content

 Pamela Williams

 Pamela Williams was born and raised in the Bay Area and currently hails from South San Francisco.
-Following the completion of her undergraduate degree, lived in Namibia as a Peace Corps HIV/AIDS Prevention and Community Health Volunteer.
+Following the completion of her undergraduate degree, she lived in Namibia as a Peace Corps HIV/AIDS Prevention and Community Health Volunteer.
 Since then she worked as research staff for UCSF, San Francisco General Hospital, and Stanford University.
 She also completed a MSc in Global Health from UCSF.
 Most recently she’s worked as a data analyst for a global health supply chain program that provides procurement support to strengthen local capacity in HIV supply chains in over 25 countries.
 In the DrPH program, Pamela plans to pursue the study of reproductive health, specifically, non-hormonal, reversible, male contraception.

 Larissa Benjamin